NeilJustice/Cloudundancy/README.md

 ![Cloudundancy Windows Jenkins Jobs](Screenshots/CloudundancyWindowsJenkinsJobs.png)

-## What Cloudundancy Looks Like In Visual Studio Code
+## Cloudundancy Source Code As It Appears Visual Studio Code

-## What Cloudundancy Source Code Looks Like In Visual Studio 2019
+## Cloudundancy Source Code As It Appears In Visual Studio 2019

 ![What Cloudundancy Source Code Looks Like In Visual Studio 2019](Screenshots/WhatCloudundancySourceCodeLooksLikeInVisualStudio2019.png)

-## How To Build Cloudundancy From Source On Linux
+## How To Build A Cloudundancy Binary From Source On Linux With Clang

 ```bash
 git clone https://github.com/NeilJustice/Cloudundancy